Wired for fun, Ikebukuro offers offbeat pop culture surprises and unsurpassed gardens

 - Watching seals frolic in a donut-shaped tank hanging overhead

 Ikebukuro is well serviced by subway and local train lines.

 The following lines stop at Ikebukuro Station: JR Yamanote, Shonan-Shinjuku and Saikyo lines, Tokyo Metro Marunouchi, Yurakucho and Fukutoshin lines, Tobu-Tojo Line and Seibu-Ikebukuro Line.

-Located on the top floors of Sunshine City's World Import Mart Building, Sunshine Aquarium prides itself in being an “oasis in the sky.”
-It features an array of marine life in a setting like no other.
+Located on the top floors of Sunshine City's World Import Mart Building, Sunshine Aquarium prides itself on being an “oasis in the sky.”
+It features various marine life in a setting like no other.
 Stroll through a corridor surrounded by jellyfish in illuminated tanks, and watch seals frolic in the Sunshine Aqua Ring, a donut-shaped aquarium that hangs overhead.

 Rikugien is a classic Japanese garden that features a central pond and walking trails.
 It's especially charming in the spring when the cherry trees come into bloom, and in the fall when its maple trees turn a blaze of color.

 Traditional Japanese mulberry paper known as washi has gained popularity outside Japan over the years, particularly in the form of the decorative washi tape.
-With a wide collection of washi and paper-related items, the Paper Museum is a must for lovers of traditional Japanese craftsmanship.
+With an extensive collection of washi and paper-related items, the Paper Museum , a couple of subway stations away, is a must for lovers of traditional Japanese craftsmanship.

 Love Japanese anime, manga, or video games?
 Browse Ikebukuro's multitude of shops overflowing with pop culture paraphernalia.
 Visit the district for cosplay shops, the J-world manga amusement park, Pokemon Center, and so much more.
 Themed venues like butler and cat cafes also thrive in the area.